ovh/docs/pages/web/clouddb/starting_with_clouddb/guide.en-gb.md

 > [!primary]
 >
-> The name of the CloudDB service in your OVHcloud Control Panel contains part of your NIC handle (username), and ends with three figures (001 for the first CloudDB service installed, 002 for the second, etc.).
+> The name of the Web Cloud Databases service in your OVHcloud Control Panel contains part of your NIC handle (username), and ends with three figures (001 for the first Web Cloud Databases service installed, 002 for the second, etc.).
 >

 You can also view important information about your instance.
 Please take a few moments to ensure that the information displayed is correct, and corresponds to the instructions below.